 Francis O'Neill was born on August 28, 1848, in Co Cork, Ireland.

-Remembered with pride for his efforts on behalf of Irish traditional music, Chief Francis O'Neill led the kind of extraordinary pioneering American life that nowadays is no longer possible.
+Remembered with pride for his efforts on behalf of Irish traditional music, Chief Francis O'Neill led the kind of extraordinary pioneering American life that is no longer possible.

 Francis O'Neill led the kind of extraordinary pioneering American life that nowadays is no longer possible, all of which is detailed in the fascinating memoir "Chief O'Neill's Sketchy Recollections of an Eventful Life in Chicago," published in 2008 by Northwestern University Press.